Jfeldman34/AF3Complex/README.md

 [known issues documentation](docs/known_issues.md).
 The known issues listed include those of AlphaFold3 as several of them correspond directly to known issues of AF3Complex.

+## Models and Features for AF3Complex Paper

+Please visit this [Zenodo](https://zenodo.org/records/15514353) page to view the features and models for the AF3Complex paper's analyses.

 ## Citing This Work